twtrp/db-image-optimizer-redis-sharp/README.md

 ## Starting the app
 1. Launch MAMP to start MySQL server.
 2. Start an WSL terminal inside this project directory and type `redis-server` to start redis server.
-3. Start a generic terminal (Powershell/Command Prompt/Git bash) and get into app version of choice, for example: `cd appredis2`
-4. Make sure that app version has node_modules installed in the directory.
+3. Make sure that app version has node_modules installed in the directory.
 If not, type `npm install`
 4. From the generic terminal, type `node app` to start the process in localhost with port number specified in the terminal.
 5. Open a browser and type in url "localhost:{portnumber}"